 Aloe #1® Aloe Vera Gel Health Drink 58 oz. each Frozen

 Aloe vera gel works.
-Experience the benefits of the the superfood used by traditional healers for thousands of years.
+Experience the benefits of the the superfood recommended by traditional healers for thousands of years.
 Get the legendary Aloe barbadensis miller-stockton variety here.
 (Shipped Frozen)

 What strains are present?
 Some bacteria are beneficial, some are harmful (pathogenic), and some have no real effect on the human body, being destroyed quickly in the gut and turned into waste.
 It is the pathogenic bacteria you want to avoid—certain strains of E. coli for instance.
 E. coli does not occur naturally in vegetation, but can be transferred to the plants from animal feces.